shawnsibanda/Eskom-Electricity-Data-Analysis-/README.md

 ## Key Insights
 - Electricity demand consistently peaks during the evening hours (approximately 18:00–21:00) across all years analyzed.
 - The system relies more heavily on imports during high-demand periods, particularly during peak hours.
+- Thermal generation remains the dominant source, while renewable energy (wind and solar) has increased gradually but still represents a smaller share.
+- Renewables contribute to total generation but do not consistently align with peak demand hours.
+Renewables alone cannot reduce peak demand stress without storage or thermal backup.
+- The highest system stress occurs during evening peak hours, particularly when demand is high and renewable output is low.
+- Some of the risks identified from the analysis:
+  1. High dependence on thermal generation.
+  2. Limited renewable contribution during peak demand.
+  3. Persistent reliance on imports.
+  4. Forecast inaccuracies during peak periods.